Home >> Pilars of Yoga >> Upanishads

-Today, there's a growing urge to realize the true self.
-We keenly feel the need to turn knowledge into wisdom, to know the eternally infinite.
-It is against this backdrop of aspiration and modern thought that the contributions of the Upanishads become so significant.
+Today there is a growing urge to find ones’ the true self.
+For some reason we feel the need to turn knowledge into wisdom and also to know the eternally infinite.
+It is against this backdrop of aspiration and modern thought that the contributions of the Upanishads have become so significant.

-The purpose of the Vedas is to ensure the worldly and spiritual welfare of all beings.
-Before achieving this synthesis, there's a need to penetrate the inner worlds.
-The precise Upanishads do this through a science of self, which leaves behind the ego and other non-self perishable elements.
-The Upanishads tell by grand saga of the divine heart of man.
-The Upanishad sages were concerned with individuals beyond the political or social dimension.
+The purpose of the Vedas was to ensure the worldly and spiritual welfare of all beings.
+Before achieving this synthesis, there is a need to penetrate the inner worlds.
+The Upanishads do this through the science of self, which leaves behind the ego and other non-self perishable elements.
+The Upanishads tell a grand saga of the divine heart of man.
+The Upanishad’s sages were concerned with individuals beyond the political or social dimension.
 Their inquiry challenges concepts of life and death, delving into the immortal, divine self.

-The Upanishads are a timeless fount of spiritual knowledge.
-Focusing on philosophy, meditation, and the nature of God, they contemplate the Vedas' essence.
-The Upanishads are known as Vedanta, or the culmination of the Vedas.
+The Upanishads are a timeless fountain of spiritual knowledge.
+Focusing on philosophy, meditation, and the nature of God, they contemplate the Vedas’ essence.
+The Upanishads are known as Vedanta (culmination of the Vedas).

-'Upanishad' means inner or mystical teaching.
-The term derives from upa (near), ni (down) and s(h)ad (sitting), that is, "to sit close by."
-It means sitting in rapt attention, listening to the doctrines of a guru or spiritual teacher.
-These are they who recognize fundamental and universal truths.
-Pupils learn secrets within the quietude of a forest ashram, or hermitage, where Upanishad thinkers ponder deeply, and pass knowledge along.
+‘Upanishad’ means inner or mystical teaching.
+The term derives from upa (near), ni (down) and s(h)ad (sitting), that is, “to sit close by.”
+It means sitting in rapt attention while listening to the doctrines of a guru or spiritual teacher.
+These are the ones who recognize fundamental and universal truths.
+Pupils learn secrets within the quietude of a forest ashram, or hermitage, where Upanishad thinkers ponder deeply and pass knowledge along.

-Upanishad' also implies Brahma-knowledge, wherein ignorance is shattered.
-Originally transmitted orally, this collection contains all the fundamental Hindu teachingskarma (action), punarjanma (reincarnation), moksha (nirvana), atman (the soul), and the Absolute Brahman.
+Upanishad also implies Brahma-knowledge, wherein ignorance is shattered.
+Originally transmitted orally, this collection contains the fundamental Hindu teachings, karma (action), punarjanma (reincarnation), moksha (nirvana), atman (the soul), and the Absolute Brahman.

-They also encode the prime Vedic doctrines of self-realization, yoga, meditation and reincarnation that had been symbolically hidden within the older religion.
+They also encompass the prime Vedic doctrines of self-realization; Yoga, meditation, and reincarnation that had been symbolically hidden within the older religions.
 The Upanishads also contain the first reference to the sacred word Om, the cosmic vibration underlying all existence that subsumes everything within the One Self.
-The chant Om Shanti Shanti Shanti, first found in the Upanishads, calls for tranquility, divine stillness, and peace everlasting.
+The chant Om Shanti Shanti Shanti, first found in the Upanishads, calls for tranquility, divine stillness, and everlasting peace.

 The Upanishads belong to no definitive period of Sanskrit literature.
-The older texts were affixed to a particular Veda, through a Brahmana or Aranyaka, before the 7th century BCE, before even the Bhavagad Gita.
-Those of more recent vintage not related to any particular Veda were probably composed during the medieval or early modern periods.
+The older texts were fixed to a particular Veda, through a Brahmana or Aranyaka, before 7th century B.C., and even before the Bhavagad Gita.
+The most recent texts not related to any particular Veda were probably composed during the medieval or early modern periods.
 The Upanishads became widespread centuries before Krishna and Buddha.

-The philosopher Shankara (ca 8th century) composed 11 Upanishad commentaries.
+The philosopher Shankara (circa 8th century) composed 11 Upanishad commentaries.
 These mukhya Upanishads are counted among the oldest, spanning the late Vedic and Mauryan periods.
 By the 1600s, their numbers had grown: the Muktika Upanishad (pre-1656) lists 108.
 Dara Shikoh (d.
 1659) translated 50 Upanishads into Farsi.
-Other counts give a total of 108, 200sometimes even 300!
+Other counts give a total of 108, 200 and sometimes even 300!

 The Upanishad authors were not only priests; some were poets, prone to flashes of spiritual wisdom, aiming to guide others to the point of liberation that they had achieved.

-Scholars think the shadowy main figure of the Upanishads is that of sage Yajnavalkya, because most later teachings of Hindu and Buddhist philosophy derive from him.
+Scholars think the shadowy main figure of the Upanishads is that of sage Yajnavalkya.
+This is because later teachings of Hindu and Buddhist philosophy derive from him.
 He taught neti-neti, the view that truth is found only through its negation.
 Other Upanishad sages include Uddalaka Aruni, Shwetaketu, Shandilya, Aitareya, Pippalada and Sanat Kumara.
-Early Vedic teachers like Manu, Brihaspati, Ayasya and Narada can also be found here.
+Early Vedic teachers like Manu, Brihaspati, Ayasya and Narada.

 Principal Upanishads